 You will need to understand the context, the kind of being in which this “consciousness” occurs.
-Living Things (LTs) are assumed to exist in a general model of life which I am describing called the Resource Patterns Model of Life.
-You do not need to know much about that general model – except to understand requirements imposed upon, and capabilities given to, Living Things.
+Living Things (LTs) are assumed to exist in a general model of life which I am describing.
+You do not need to know much about that general model (which I call the Resource Patterns Model of Life) except to understand the requirements imposed upon Living Things, and the capabilities given to them.
 Living Things:

 - must consume some resources in order to survive.

-- have a chance to survive by finding and exploiting resources found in their environment.
+- have a chance to survive by finding and exploiting resources in their environment.

 - have one or more senses, bringing in information about their surroundings.

 - can act by choosing, in each moment of time, one of the acts possible for them as given by their makeup.

 Now we step beyond this brief outline of inputs and outputs to propose a somewhat more detailed model of the process inside one of these information processing systems.
 See Figure 1.
 Notice this summarizes activity in only one moment of time.
 The process repeats itself.
 After finishing the final box on the right it returns to the first box on the left, again and again throughout the life of the Living Thing.

 |Figure 1.
 Information processing in a moment of life of a LT.
 Does Box 5 suggest our experience of consciousness?|

 - Boxes 2 and 4 are each drawn in the shape of a drum.
 This shape is borrowed from computer notation where it signifies a database in which data can be stored and searched.
 Each of these databases may be empty, at the start of life anyhow, but may contain a large amount of data, an amount which could grow throughout a lifetime.